camgiles/case-study/README.md

 python3 make_charts.py       # regenerates the figures used in the report
 ```

-Open `dashboard/index.html` directly in a browser — no server or build step needed.
+Open `dashboard/index.html` directly in a browser, no server or build step needed.

 ## Data & sourcing

 This project does not use a live ERCOT/EIA data feed.
-Hourly prices are a **stylized, calibrated synthetic series** — its mean, diurnal shape, seasonality, spike frequency, and negative-pricing frequency are matched to publicly reported 2025 ERCOT market statistics (Potomac Economics *2025 State of the Market Report for ERCOT*; Tyba Energy *ERCOT Storage Performance, H1 2025*), not raw nodal data.
+Hourly prices are a **stylized, calibrated synthetic series**.
+Its mean, diurnal shape, seasonality, spike frequency, and negative-pricing frequency are matched to publicly reported 2025 ERCOT market statistics (Potomac Economics *2025 State of the Market Report for ERCOT*; Tyba Energy *ERCOT Storage Performance, H1 2025*), not raw nodal data.
 Cost and incentive assumptions are calibrated to NREL's *Cost Projections for Utility-Scale Battery Storage (2025 Update)* and to IRS Section 48E guidance following the One Big Beautiful Bill Act (2025).
 Full citations and rationale for every assumption are in Appendix A of the report.

-## Why this project

-Applying for power, renewables, and energy-consulting roles benefits from showing you can do three things at once: build a defensible financial model, reason about a real market's structure and current dynamics, and communicate a nuanced recommendation the way a client-facing analyst would — not just "yes" or "no," but *what would have to change*.